jacoby/RLangSyntax/README.md

+EDIT: This plugin is not compatable with KomodoEdit 9.0.0.

 Default release of KomodoEdit features language syntax highlighting for a large number of languages, but not for R. There existed SciViews-K (http://www.sciviews.org/SciViews-K/), but it stopped working with